damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/field-marketing/index.md

 ## Swag

-* Should do it in a way that doesn't cost us a lot of time to execute => self serve => web shop
+* We aim to do swag in a way that doesn't cost us a lot of time to execute => self serve => [web shop](https://gitlab.mybrightsites.com/)
-* With a webshop you can just give people credit, they can pick what they want and provide shipping info
+* With a webshop you can just give people credit, they can pick what they want and provide shipping info.
-* Have lots of mugs, [mugs are a conversational item in the office](http://dealwhisperers.blogspot.co.il/2015/07/a-million-dollar-coffee-cup.html)
-* Special edition stickers for contributors, GitLab Club members.
+* Of course we need [stickers](http://opensource.com/business/15/11/open-source-stickers).
+Also working on special edition stickers for contributors, GitLab Club members.
-* Of course we need [stickers](http://opensource.com/business/15/11/open-source-stickers)
-* Maybe we can also do [hologram stickers](http://www.integraf.com/custom/hologram-stickers-labels/) since these will look cool on laptops and people are more likely to give them a prominent place.
+* We aim to make our sag delight an or be useful.
+* Making limited edition swag for the community to collect.